 Bharti Infratel extends deadline for merger with Indus Towers by 2 months

-Vodafone Idea has so far paid Rs 3,500 crore towards statutory dues, and any monetisation exercise would allow it to get closer to at least the principle AGR amount, it owes to the government.
+Vodafone Idea Ltd (VIL) has so far paid Rs 3,500 crore towards statutory dues, and any monetisation exercise would allow it to get closer to at least the principle AGR amount it owes to the government.
+VIL has said it retains the right to monetise its 11.15 per cent equity stake in Indus for cash.
 "The final decision to implement the scheme will be taken by the board keeping in mind the best interest of the company and its stakeholders including the assessment of the current crisis facing the telecom industry and the extent of its impact on the company's major customers," Bharti Infratel said in a regulatory filing.

 It said that although the foreign direct investment (FDI) approval for the merger with Indus Towers had been received, the long stop date (deadline) has been extended as other actions and conditions precedent to be fulfilled for the scheme to become effective cannot be completed by the previously stated deadline of February 24. "...The board of directors has further extended long stop date till April 24, 2020, subject to agreement on closing adjustment and other conditions precedent for closing, with each party retaining the right to terminate and withdraw the scheme," it said.

 The company will have to seek approval of the National Company Law Tribunal, Chandigarh, and Registrar of Companies now, sources said.
-The delay would come as a setback especially to Vodafone Idea which is confronted with Rs 53,000 crore in statutory dues, and which has so far paid only seven per cent of those dues in two tranches.
-It was expected that Vodafone Idea will get around Rs 5,500 crore from stake sale in Indus Towers.
+The delay would come as a setback especially to Vodafone Idea, which has so far paid only seven per cent of statutory dues in two tranches.

+In a separate BSE filing, Vodafone Idea said, "...as informed at the time of merger announcement of Bharti lnfratel Limited and Indus, the company has the right to monetise its 11.15 per cent equity stake in Indus for cash".
 Bharti Infratel and Vodafone hold 42 per cent stake each in Indus.
 Vodafone Idea holds 11.15 per cent stake in the mobile tower firm.
-Bharti Infratel had last week said that its board of directors will meet on February 24 to "take stock and decide the future course of action", following the FDI approval that came in from Telecom Department.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)